 Hostage Situation: Pavel takes the workers at Able's garage hostage to draw the Renegade out in "Price of Power".

-In Medias Res: "State of Mind" opens with a brainwashed, orange-haird Mara trying to kill Zed for his believed association to the Renegade.
+How We Got Here: "State of Mind" opens with a brainwashed, orange-haird Mara trying to kill Zed for his believed association to the Renegade.
 The story then jumps back a few cycles to show what led up to that point.

 Instant Armor: Programs have demonstrated the ability to manifest all sorts of protective gear, depending on the situation.
 Examples include pads for games and riot shields for Tron and his security force in flashbacks.